MasoumehVahedi/AgenticAI/OpenAI Agents SDK/README.md

+## OpenAI Agents SDK

+### Overview
+The OpenAI Agents SDK is a **lightweight, flexible**, non-opinionated framework for building agentic solutions.
+It stays out of our way while handling the tedious “JSON + if/dispatch” plumbing around tool calls, so we can focus on logic instead of boilerplate.

+### Key Advantages
+- **Minimal prescriptive structure**: We decide how to compose behavior; the SDK doesn’t force a rigid pattern.
+- **Built-in tooling abstraction**: Handles the JSON encoding/decoding and intent dispatch for tool usage so we don’t have to reimplement it.
+- **Scalable workflow**: Starts simple and can be used again in heavier setups (e.g., reusing it later alongside protocols like MCP).

 ## Async I/O: The Agent SDK Backbone

 Python’s **asynchronous I/O** is the core concurrency model underpinning every modern agent framework.